 by Elizabeth L. Windsor

 Dr. Elizabeth L. Windsor is the Director of Christian Education at Sudbury United Methodist Church in Sudbury, Massachusetts.
-She is an accredited Godly Play storyteller.
 Christian formation throughout the life cycle is both her profession and her passion.
+She recently shared an article on Building Faith (Got Boomerangs?) that was a summary of the paper she presented at the Society for the Study of Emerging Adulthood.
+She is happy to share the full paper with anyone in Building Faith’s readership.
+E-mail Elizabeth at drelizabeth AT sudbury-umc.org to request a copy electronically.